Incirlik Air Base: 2016 Turkish coup attempt

 As a result of the 2016 Turkish coup d'état attempt and several Turkish tanker aircraft fueling rogue Turkish F-16's, external electrical power to the base was disconnected.
 A Turkish no fly order was also put into effect for US military aircraft in the area.
 Pentagon Press Secretary Peter Cook at the time stated that "U.S. facilities at Incirlik are operating on internal power sources."
 EUCOM spokesman Navy Capt.
 Danny Hernandez said: "All our assets in Turkey are fully under control and there was no attempt to challenge that status." and "There was no chaos at this base".
 The security level at base did however move to DELTA, the highest level, U.S. personnel are ordered restricted to base, and locals were denied access.

 By 17 July commercial electrical power remained disconnected but permission from Turkey to conduct US anti-ISIS air operations from Incirlik resumed; the Turkish base commander, General Bekir Ercan Van, was arrested by Turkish forces loyal to sitting president Erdoğan.
 General Van sought asylum from the United States but was denied.

 Post coup attempt deterioration of relations

 Due to deteriorating relations with Turkey, German MPs and lawmakers have suggested withdrawing German troops and weaponry from the base, to possibly relocate them elsewhere.
 In September 2017 the Germans finally left Turkey and were redeployed at an airbase near Azraq in Jordan.

+2026 Iran war

+During the 2026 Iran war, Incirlik Air Base was believed to be the target of an Iranian ballistic missile launched on March 4, before being intercepted by NATO's missile defense system with debris falling in the nearby Dörtyol.